 Mike Ziemianski Distinguished Service Award

-Established in 1980, the annual award recognizes an advancement professional who has given outstanding service to the district for at least five years.
+The annual award recognizes advancement professionals who have given outstanding service to CASE District V for at least five years.
 Service to the district, which is operated totally by volunteers from the membership, is the major factor in determining recipients.

-A committee composed of a member of the Board of Directors, two former award recipients and a member-at-large makes the final recommendations for the selection.
+A committee composed of a member of the CASE District V Cabinet, two former award recipients and a member-at-large makes the final recommendation for the selection.

 Josh Harraman’s first role in CASE District V involved making sure conference participants enjoyed refreshing snacks between sessions, had enough wine and appetizers at the opening reception, and reveled in tasty lunches.
 Little did Harraman know that CASE District V was actually serving up him a recipe for a successful career in university advancement.

 For just over a decade Harraman has worked his way through volunteering for district leadership — from a conference committee member to chairing the district conference, and eventually serving on the district board.
 After being selected to chair the board, he was hired as associate vice president for Alumni Engagement for an out-of-district job at Rutgers University.
 While his new job meant he couldn’t head up the district, he remained on the board as a special appointee leading the district’s strategic planning.

 All that involvement led to Harraman being named recipient of the district’s 2020 Mike Ziemianski Distinguished Service Award.
 The honor recognizes those who have excelled in serving the CASE District V community.